Jaycelab/Jaycelab/README.md

 </a>
 </p>
 <p><strong>React.js, Express.js, MongoDB</strong></p><br>
-<p>A pet adoption app created using MERN stack that enables users to upload their own photos via Netlify.
+<p>A pet adoption app created using MERN stack that enables users to upload their own photos via Cloudinary.
 Users are also able to create their own login information and edit pets.</p>

 <br>
 <hr>